-If you are looking for a guilt-free mashed potato without any butter, try vegan mashed potato recipe made with miso instead of butter.
+If you are looking for a guilt-free mashed potato without butter, try a vegan mashed potato recipe made with miso instead of butter.

 When I was a kid, my mom said I was a picky eater.
-In order to get me to eat, she served me mashed potatoes and Ritz crackers, which earned me the nickname “Cracker.”
-Apparently, at one point she worried I wouldn’t grow because all I ate was potatoes and crackers.
+To get me to eat, she served me mashed potatoes and Ritz crackers, which earned me the nickname "Cracker."
+Apparently, at one point, she worried I wouldn't grow because all I ate was potatoes and crackers.

 Although I don't eat mashed potatoes every day, I still LOVE vegan mashed potatoes.
 Over time, of course, I learned how to make delicious vegan mashed potatoes without the butter and milk in typical mashed potatoes.

 For those who are new to plant-based cooking, I have found that 'veganizing' my favorite foods makes the transition easier.
 In fact, for me to get my entire family on the plant-based wagon, I changed the way I cooked by making simple changes.

 WHAT IS MISO & HOW DO I KNOW WHICH ONE TO USE FOR VEGAN MASHED POTATOES?

 As a fermented food, miso provides beneficial gut bacteria that help us to stay healthy, vibrant, and happy; good gut health is known to be linked to our overall mental and physical wellness.

 In my opinion, miso is such a wonderful ingredient simply because it adds immediate flavor to almost anything I make.
 Often, I use miso in sauces' s well, like dressing, but I figured why not roasted my potatoes in it as well.